-There are a variety of disputes that can occur as a landlord or a tenant.
+There are a variety of disputes that can occur as a landlord.
 As a landlord, you can experience complaints about your tenant being loud, unruly, and disturbing the neighbors.
 As a tenant, you can experience issues such as a heating unit malfunctioning for several days.
 It is essential to know the rights that are entitled to either the landlord or the tenant under Nevada law.

 It is common for disputes to arise during a lease or rental arrangement, but Nevada law provides legal remedies for situations that require mandate procedures to be followed.

-If you are involved in a landlord-tenant dispute in Las Vegas, as either tenant or landlord, it is crucial to consult with our team at the Ball Law Group.
-We have protected the rights of both tenants and landlords for nearly 20 years.
+If you are involved in a landlord-tenant dispute in Las Vegas, as a landlord, it is crucial to consult with our team at the Ball Law Group.
+We have protected the rights of landlords for nearly 20 years.
 Our firm proudly serves clients in the Las Vegas, Nevada, area.

 Nevada-Landlord Tenant Laws

 Both landlords and tenants have rights and responsibilities under Nevada law.
 The relevant statutes also spell out corrective measures that both sides can take to remedy a situation.

 The landlord’s primary rights involve the ability to enforce the provisions of the lease, provided the lease does not violate state rental laws.
 For instance, a clause in a lease that is not supported by state law cannot be enforced.